fknMega/minecraft-grief-tool/README.md

 # Tuturial

 ## Windows
-open your terminal in the folder you extracted the files, and use the command `node index.js`
+open your terminal in the folder you extracted the files,

+type `npm i mineflayer`

+then `npm i console-title`

+then `npm i colors`

+then `npm i request`

+then use the command `node index.js` to run the script!

 ![f](https://user-images.githubusercontent.com/50393513/113513492-b32fd980-9572-11eb-8c9f-571fab12eff5.gif)